 What are the advantages of a flat tax?

-However, the most persuasive feature of a flat tax for many people
+However, the most persuasive feature of a flat tax for many people is its fairness.

-set of instructions.
+The complicated documents, instruction manuals and numerous forms that taxpayers struggle to decipher would be replaced by a brief set of instructions.
 The entire tax code could be based on two simple postcard-sized forms.

 If enacted, a flat tax would yield major benefits, including: